-SCOTTISH NATIONAL GALLERIES OF MODERN ART - Not all the art in the excellent gallery hangs on the walls.
-Right outside, there's a wonderful landscape artwork commissioned from artist Charles Jencks, while inside the Gallery itself there are some impressive works by Edinburgh-born Scottish sculpture Eduardo Paolozzi, including a recreation of his studio, plus many other thought provoking modern artworks.
+Modern Art - not all the art hangs on the walls; outside, there's a wonderful landscape artwork by artist Charles Jencks, while inside there are some impressive works by Edinburgh-born Scottish sculptor Eduardo Paolozzi. plus many other thought-provoking modern artworks.